gopault/Getting_and_Cleaning_Data/CodeBook.md

 ## Variables - Description from the UCI HAR study

 These data come from accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+All measurements are in Hz.

 * Variables that begin with "Time" are time domain signals.
 * Variables that begin with "Freq" are frequency domain signals, indicating variables to which a Fast Fourier Transform (FFT) was applied.